Please contact us to add your info to the page.

 Queen’s University (Canada)

 Profile: My dissertation concerns the intellectual history of Victorian secularism in its global and imperial contexts.
-My fields include Britain and Empire in the long nineteenth century and early-modern European intellectual history with a focus on Enlightenment thought.
+My fields of research include Britain and Empire in the long nineteenth century and early-modern European intellectual history with a focus on Enlightenment thought.